 Use only unleaded gasoline.
 The use of leaded gasoline will cause severe damage to internal engine parts, such as the valves and piston rings, as well as to the exhaust system.
-Use 90 octane or higher gasoline.

 Fuel filter

 The filter should be replaced by your dealer every 100 hours of operation or annually.
 Do not attempt to clean the fuel filter.